-David Willberg is the editor for the Estevan Mercury and Southeast Lifestyles newspapers.
+David Willberg is the editor for the Estevan Mercury.
 He has been a member of the United Way Estevan’s board of directors since September 2006, but was introducted to the United Way several years earlier.
 The first article he wrote after moving to Estevan was on the preparations for the United Way’s telethon for that year, and when David covered the telethon for the first time, he realized it was a truly remarkable event that brings the community together.

 David served as a host for the first time in 2004, and two years later, was elected to the board.

 Many of his favourite memories of Estevan, both personally and professionally, are from experiences with the United Way, and he’s met some wonderful people thanks to the United Way.